 I received a highly commended award for my Welsh Oak Woods painting in 2014 at the SBA annual exhibition in Westminster.
 I am also honoured to have a painting in the Hunt Institute's permanent collection in Pittsburgh, USA.

-I received a certificate of Botanical Merit at the SBA exhibition - 'Plantae' at the Mall Galleries in 2019.
+I received a certificate of Botanical Merit at the SBA exhibition - 'Plantae' at the Mall Galleries in 2019 and then another one at 'Plantae 2022'.